-2023-24 Timeline
+2025-26 Timeline

-• Applications for the Kindergarten lottery will be available at valleyinquiry.org in January 2024
+• Applications for the Middle School lottery will be available at valleyinquiry.org in May 2025.

-Kindergarten Lottery Specifics
+Middle School Lottery Specifics

-- Each year, there are 28 openings in the Kindergarten class at Valley Inquiry Charter School - At the time of the school lottery, the first openings will automatically be given to students with sibling priority admission (see above for more details) - If there are more than 28 students with sibling priority admission, a lottery will be conducted to award these openings first before a lottery for non-sibling applications - After sibling priority admission has been conducted, a randomized, unweighted lottery will be conducted to assign students to the remaining available open spots in the Kindergarten class - After all spots have been filled in the Kindergarten class, the lottery will continue to determine positions/order on the Kindergarten waitlist
+- There are 32 openings in the 6th, 7th and 8th grade classes at Valley Inquiry Charter School. - At the time of the school lottery, the first openings will automatically be given to students with sibling priority admission (see above for more details) as well as currently enrolled Valley Inquiry Charter School fifth grade students. - o If there are more than 32 students with sibling priority admission, a lottery will be conducted to award these openings first before a lottery for non-sibling applications. - After sibling priority admission has been conducted, a randomized, unweighted lottery will be conducted to assign students to the remaining available open spots in the 6th, 7th, and 8th grade classes. - After all spots have been filled in the 6th, 7th, and 8th grade classes, the lottery will continue to determine positions/order on the middle school waitlist.